opop999/TI_monitoring_fb_political_ads_2023/README.md

 ------------------------------------------------------------------------

-**The main list of official presidential candidates and their Facebook numeric IDs.**
+**The main list of official presidential candidates and their Facebook numeric IDs in alphabetic order.**

 | **POLITICAL SUBJECT**                | **NUMERIC ID**  |
 |:-------------------------------------|:----------------|